In the last few years, we’ve sanded more floors than I care to remember.

 What grit you start with will depend on what your floorboards are like.
-If they’ve been sanded before and just need a refresh you’ll be able to start sanding with finer paper but in most cases, you’ll have to start with a much more corse paper than you expect.
+If they’ve been sanded before and just need a refresh you’ll be able to start sanding with finer paper but in most cases, you’ll have to start with a much more coarse paper than you expect.

 If your floors haven’t been sanded before, the maximum grit paper you should start sanding with is 24 grit.
-I know that sounds super corse and radical but anything finer will not sand away enough of the dirt and old varnish.
+I know that sounds super coarse and radical but anything finer will not sand away enough of the dirt and old varnish.